What to Do When You Have Been Injured By Police Misconduct

 Examples of evidence that is useful in a case involving police misconduct may include:

-• Photo or video proof of the arrest
+• Photo or video proof of the incident

 • Documents that prove the existence of the injuries and any medical treatment or rehabilitation that was needed